 The Education and Teaching Theme supports a number of informal workshops and symposia throughout the year.
-Events are hosted across the country to enable as many of our Members as possible to attend.
 The aim of these events is to promote the sharing of best practice in all aspects of teaching, learning and assessment: from laboratory and project-based work, to lectures and small group tutorials.

 Feedback from the workshops to The Society’s Committees is a key factor in influencing Society policy and identifying future activities and initiatives.

 Practical innovations in life science education

 27-28 April, Hodgkin Huxley House

 This workshop will provide delegates with an opportunity to discuss new and existing methods in teaching physiology.
 There will also be a session on innovative approaches to outreach.

 Employability, Enterprise and Entrepreneurship in the Life Sciences

 31 August 2017, University of Dundee

 This workshop is being organised by Dr Graham Christie (Life and Biomedical Sciences education, School of Life Sciences, University of Dundee) and Dr Derek Scott (Institute of Education in Medical and Dental Sciences, School of Medicine, University of Aberdeen).

 Achieving Teaching Excellence in the Biosciences co-sponsored by the British Pharmacological Society.